Assadzy/Selenium_walmart/README.md

 <h1> Selenium Bot to extract Walmart product reviews </h1>

-Add product links in python script or used csv file and de quoate file reader
+Add product links in python script or use csv file and de quoate file reader

 output is saved as